 Students may purchase more than one block plan per semester, if needed.
-Block meals, Flex, and MAC do not carry over from semester to semester.
+Block meals and Flex, do not carry over from semester to semester.

 Meal contracts are in force on all class and examination days as stated in the Student Handbook.
 All-you-care-to-eat meals are served in Marketplace on the second floor of the Sheehy-Farmer Campus Center.
-For the convenience of all students, the following campus restaurants are available for student dining: the Susquehanna Room, lower level of the Administration Building; Wholly Habaneros and King's Creamery, first floor of O'Hara Hall; Connerton's, lower level of the Sheehy-Farmer Campus Center; and Zime, located on the first floor of King's on the Square.
-Should a student choose to eat in outlets other than Marketplace, they are allotted a cash equivalency of \$5 for breakfast and \$7 for lunch and dinner.
+For the convenience of all students, the following campus restaurants are available for student dining: the Susquehanna Room, lower level of the Administration Building; Leo's on Mane, first floor of O'Hara Hall; Connerton's, lower level of the Sheehy-Farmer Campus Center; and Chick-fil-A, located on the first floor of King's on the Square.
+Should a student choose to eat in outlets other than Marketplace, they will be able to choose a value-oriented King's Dining Meal Deal, comprised of a hot or cold sandwich/entrée, side dish and a beverage.
+The Meal Deal is not available at Chick-fil-A.